herbbetz/betzBirdiary/index.md

 ---
-layout: home
+layout: default
-title: "betzBirdiary blog!"
+title: "betzBirdiary blog"
 ---

 Welcome to the blog about betzBirdiary.